-- 1. Attend 80% of practices and participated in all matches/events for which selected in a particular code during the term in which that activity is undertaken where applicable. - 2.
+- Attend 80% of practices and participated in all matches/events for which selected in a particular code during the term in which that activity is undertaken where applicable (taking injury/coaches discretion into consideration). - 2.
 Display sportsmanship, pride and loyalty in the school. - 3.
 Maintain a high standard in that activity throughout the season.